LLM Gateway Architecture

 - Create or verify an independent

-OMI_LLM_GATEWAY_SERVICE_TOKENinbased-hardwareSecret Manager. - Confirm DEV smoke passed with the same image/commit.
+OMI_LLM_GATEWAY_SERVICE_TOKENinbased-hardwareSecret Manager and the prodLLM_GATEWAY_GSAWorkload Identity / Vertex IAM binding. - Confirm DEV smoke passed with the same image/commit.

 - Run the prod values validation command.